All Episodes

 Fits right into their tinfoil hat conspiracy lineup.

-And he's going to write his book and do a movie and then go out there on the speaking mashed potato circuit, work for NBC, and trash Trump and make a living at trashing Trump, just kind of like Colbert and Bill Maher and Saturday Night Live all have record ratings because the hate Trump crowd is loud.
+And he's going to write his book and do a movie and go out there on the speaking mashed potato circuit, work for NBC, and trash Trump and make a living at trashing Trump, just kind of like Colbert and Bill Maher and Saturday Night Live all have record ratings because the hate Trump crowd is loud.

 Conspiracy theory TV is good news.